Fine-tuning Is a Surprisingly Effective Domain Adaptation Baseline in Handwriting Recognition: CzechHWR Dataset

 The training (TRN) and testing (TST) subsets contain 379k and 5k lines.
 Due to the fact that writers with a small number of total lines are not sufficiently represented in TST, we created $\mathrm{TST_{W}}$, which contains lines of all writers that have at least 20 lines in TRN.
 Table~\ref{tab:dataset} shows the distribution of writers in the CzechHWR dataset according to the number of lines per writer with the respective amounts of lines for each subset.

-We chose additional 19 writers from our OCR web application as the small target datasets for finetuning\footnote{Currently, we are validating these datasets for publication.}, each writer is represented by at least 512 lines.
-For each writer, a color-labeled image of a representative word is shown in Figure~\ref{fig:dataset:source_and_target}, the colors match the colors in finetuning experiments graphs (Figure~\ref{fig:writer_finetuning} and Figure~\ref{fig:finetuning_curves}).
+We chose additional 19 writers from our PERO OCR web application as the small target datasets for fine-tuning\footnote{https://pero.fit.vutbr.cz/handwriting\_adaptation\_dataset}, each writer is represented by at least 512 lines, and each line is at least 30 characters long.
+For each writer, an image of a representative word is shown in Figure~\ref{fig:dataset:source_and_target}, the colors match the colors in fine-tuning experiments graphs (Figure~\ref{fig:writer_finetuning} and Figure~\ref{fig:finetuning_curves}), and the IDs match the IDs in Table~\ref{tab:target_absolute_results}.
 The scripts of these target writers range from some which are very similar to the majority of CzechHWR to some which are very different.

-Our neural network architecture is similar to the state of the art architectures for text recognition~\cite{E2ENNCTC2015,AREMDLSTMNECESSARY2017,GatedConv2017,IMPROVINGCNNBLSTMCTC2018} trained with CTC loss~\cite{CTC2006}.
-It consists of a convolutional stage (CNN, blue), inspired by the standard VGG arhitectures~\cite{VGG2014}, and a parallel bidirectional LSTM~\cite{LSTM1997} recurrent stage (RNN, purple), which processes the input at multiple scales.
+Our neural network architecture is similar to the state-of-the-art architectures for text recognition~\cite{E2ENNCTC2015,AREMDLSTMNECESSARY2017,GatedConv2017,IMPROVINGCNNBLSTMCTC2018} trained with CTC loss~\cite{CTC2006}.
+It consists of a convolutional stage (CNN), inspired by the standard VGG arhitectures~\cite{VGG2014}, and a parallel bidirectional LSTM~\cite{LSTM1997} recurrent stage (RNN), which processes the input at multiple scales.